Matrix3600/msvc-libs/README.md

 If Visual Studio is installed, the scripts are immediately usable.

-Otherwise, the original files are downloadable from the Microsoft servers.

-Follow these [instructions](/download/download_vslib.md) to download the Visual Studio MSVC/SDK library.

-You can also use a [Makefile](/download/README.md) which downloads the files and creates the repackaged library in one operation.
+Otherwise, use this [Makefile](/download/README.md) which downloads the original files from the Microsoft servers and creates the repackaged library in one operation.